-It’s professional caliber, fully-featured, top-tier worship presentation software solution that’s simple enough for volunteers to learn quickly, but with powerful features and integrations capable of meeting the needs of the most complex presentation environments.
+It’s a professional caliber, fully-featured, top-tier worship presentation software solution that’s simple enough for volunteers to learn quickly but with powerful features and integrations capable of meeting the needs of the most complex presentation environments.

 Users can distribute lyrics, slides, images, and videos across seven layers, and configure which layers get sent to which displays and feeds.

-ProPresenter has a litany of other features, including professional outputs, live streaming, dynamic text scaling, linked text boxes, text fields driven by external data sources, conditional element visibility, and live video and camera support.
+ProPresenter has many other features, including professional outputs, live streaming, dynamic text scaling, linked text boxes, text fields driven by external data sources, conditional element visibility, and live video and camera support.